moby/moby/docs/sources/index.rst

 - Deploying and scaling databases and backend services in a service-oriented environment.
 - Building custom PaaS environments, either from scratch or as an extension of off-the-shelf platforms like OpenShift or Cloud Foundry.

-Please note Docker is currently under heavy developement.
+Please note Docker is currently under heavy development.
 It should not be used in production (yet).

 For a high-level overview of Docker, please see the `Introduction
 <http://www.docker.io/learn_more/>`_.
 When you're ready to start working with